eduard44/tutum-docker-clusterproxy/README.md

 * `SSL_CERT` (default: `**None**`): An optional certificate to use on the binded port.
 It should have both the private and public keys content.
 If using it for HTTPS, remember to also set `PORT=443` as the port is not changed by this setting.
 * `VIRTUAL_HOST` (default: `**None**`): Optional.
 Let HAProxy route by domain name.
 Format `LINK_ALIAS=DOMAIN`, comma separated.

+Check [the HAproxy configuration manual](http://haproxy.1wt.eu/download/1.4/doc/configuration.txt) for more information on the above.

 Fork-specific variables:
 * `AWS_CLIENT_KEY_ID`: The AWS client ID
 * `AWS_ACCESS_ACCESS_KEY`: The AWS client secret